josh146/embedly_cards/README.rst

 Embedly-cards is a Pelican_ plugin providing restucturedText directives to allow easy embedding of external content using `Embed.ly Cards <http://embed.ly/cards>`_.

-`Live examples <http://iza.ac/posts/2014/03/embedly-cards/>`_ can also be viewed from a Pelican-built website.
+`ReST <http://iza.ac/posts/2014/03/embedly-cards/>`_ and `markdown <http://iza.ac/posts/2014/04/embedly-cards-v02-markdown-support/>`_ live examples can also be viewed from a Pelican-built website.

 .. _Pelican: http://getpelican.com